• Skip to primary navigation

 What are sat exams like?

-The SAT measures the knowledge and skills you have developed in reading, writing and language, and math.
+The SAT measures the knowledge and skills you have developed in reading, writing language, and math.
 It focuses on what you have already learned in school and what you will

 need to succeed in college and your career.
 It measures your reasoning and critical thinking skills, which will be important to you through college and beyond.